 - has been found to have breached the Student Conduct Rule.

 (32) The University's decision in relation to termination of professional experience will be communicated in writing.

 (33) Host organisations may choose to terminate a professional experience at their absolute discretion and at any time.

-(34) Where a professional experience is terminated for reasons not related to the student, the Faculty or School will advise the student in writing that the professional experience has been terminated and will determine whether the completed professional experience satisfies course and/or program requirements.
+(34) Where a professional experience is terminated for reasons not related to the student, the College or School will advise the student in writing that the professional experience has been terminated and will determine whether the completed professional experience satisfies course and/or program requirements.

-(35) If the student is required to complete professional experience following termination of the professional experience under clause 34, the Faculty or School will make, or assist the student to make, alternative arrangements for professional experience.
+(35) If the student is required to complete professional experience following termination of the professional experience under clause 34, the College or School will make, or assist the student to make, alternative arrangements for professional experience.

 Top of Page